glpi-project/docdev/source/plugins/objects.rst

 Define an object
 ++++++++++++++++

 Objects definitions will be stored into the ``inc/`` directory of your plugin.
-File name will be the name of your class, lowercased; the class name will be the concatenation of your plugin name and your class name.
+File name will be the name of your class in lowercase; the class name will be the concatenation of your plugin name and your class name.

 For example, if you want to create the ``MyObject`` in ``MyExamplePlugin``; you will create the ``inc/myobject.class.php`` file; and the class name will be ``MyExamplePluginMyObject``.